-Euler derived his relationships using real-power series (i.e., real-analytic functions).
-While Euler was fluent with $j = \sqrt{-1}$, he did not consider functions to be complex analytic.
+Euler derived his relationships using real power series (i.e., real analytic functions).
+While Euler was fluent with $j = \sqrt{-1}$ , he did not consider functions to be complex analytic.
 That concept was first explored by Cauchy almost a century later.
-The missing link to the concept of complex analytic functions is the definition of the derivative with respect to the complex argument where $s = \sigma + \omega J$, without which the complex analytic Taylor coefficients are not defined.
+The missing link to the concept of complex analytic functions is the definition of the derivative with respect to the complex argument where $s = \sigma + \omega j$ , without which the complex analytic Taylor coefficients may not be defined.